 The more old-school tests show one line if you’re negative and two if you’re positive.

-They simply say the words PREGNANT or NOT PREGNANT on the display screen, taking away at least some of the guesswork.
+Digital pregnancy tests swap simple lines for an ultra-modern display screen that show the words PREGNANT or NOT PREGNANT – taking away at least some of the guesswork.

 If you’re using the version that shows one line for negative and two for positive, there’s a chance you could get an evaporation line which can confuse your results.